CP1404/Practicals/prac_03/README.md

 ## .gitignore

 ![GitHub logo](../images/githublogo.png)
 Before we're done, let's learn one more Git thing: **ignoring** files.
+If you created your project from our template repository, then you already have this file, so there's no more to do.
+The following details are here to help you understand how `.gitignore` works.
+If you did not use the template, then you need to do this manually now...

-You will have files in your project that you don't want stored in your repo, like PyCharm metadata files.
+You have files in your project that you don't want stored in your repo, like PyCharm metadata files.
 You can just choose not to add them (as we've done until now) but they do show up as "unversioned files".
 We'd prefer to only see files we should consider adding.